Institute for Christian Studies

 The Institute for Christian Studies (ICS or ICS Toronto) is a private, graduate-level Reformed philosophical and theological school in Toronto, Ontario.
 At ICS, students and faculty take part in shared learning through participatory seminars, mentoring, and an interdisciplinary approach to study.
 There are several unrelated institutions bearing similar names.

 Associations

 ICS is affiliated with the Vrije Universiteit (VU or Free University).
 The Vrije Universiteit has co-sponsored and co-supervised some ICS doctoral degrees.
 The Institute is also an affiliated institution to the Toronto School of Theology at the University of Toronto.
 The Toronto School of Theology allows students to take a certain number of credits towards their degree from external institutions, including ICS.
 ICS students may also take some of their course work at the University of Toronto Department of Philosophy.
+In 2025, the ICS Board of Trustees voted to end its denominational affiliation with the Christian Reformed Church in North America, as a result of the church's move to make disapproval of same-sex partnerships a binding confessional stance.

 Other affiliations

 The Institute for Christian Studies is part of a worldwide movement for Christian higher education, where a primary task is often the fostering of teachers for the elementary and secondary levels.
 In this regard, ICS offers K-12 teachers an Educational Leadership emphasis in its Master of Arts in Philosophy degree program, and prepares Master of Arts in Philosophy and PhD-level graduates to teach across disciplines in colleges and universities, or to enter into a more activist profession.
 With its unique emphasis among English-based Christian programs of advanced studies, ICS is also a dedicated affiliate of the International Network for Christian Higher Education (INCHE) formerly called the International Association for Promotion of Christian Higher Education (IAPCHE).
 INCHE is a worldwide network that advances Christian higher education through professional development, scholarship, capacity building, and communication.
 The network seeks to reflect both the shared view that Christ is central to those efforts and the local realities.